-If your Bolivian drivers license is ever lost or stolen, there is a long procedure during which time a new one can't be issued to you until you’ve completed all the prior legalities (including filing a police report, publishing an ad in the newspaper, waiting for a certain waiting period in case it shows up, etc.)
+If your Bolivian drivers license is ever lost or stolen, there is a long procedure during which time a new one can't be issued to you until you’ve completed all the prior legalities (including filing a police report, publishing an ad in the newspaper, a waiting period in case it shows up, etc.)

 Your next step will be to ensure you have the proper